 0. Introduction

-This is a call for proposals for EU action grants in the field of e-Justice, victims' rights and procedural rights under the Justice Programme (JUST).
+This is call for proposals for EU action grants in the field of judicial cooperation in civil and commercial and criminal matters under the Justice Programme (JUST).

 The regulatory framework for this EU Funding Programme is set out in: